 - Jo Lindner is not natural but has a very aesthetic physique, which he mentions you can still have naturally on a smaller frame if you work hard

 Let’s be clear: I don’t have any ill will towards people who use steroids.
 That’s for them to decide and it’s their body to choose with.
-I don’t hate steroid users just like I don’t hate alcoholics or smokers or obese people.
+I don’t hate steroid users just like I don’t hate alcoholics or smokers.

 However, as a natural bodybuilder I will admit I used to be frustrated seeing people “cheating” their products and reputations.
 They would use steroids while claiming to be natural so they could sell terrible products to impressionable beginners.